9 Secrets to Get Rid of Herniated and Bulging Disc No One Tells You

 Your chiropractor will direct the massage therapist to problem areas, which areas should be avoided, as well as offer advice as to what type of massage might work best for your condition.
 Massage will reduce painful muscle spasms while promoting healing through improved circulation.

-Studies show that those with chronic low back pain is greatly reduced with regular massage.
+Studies show that those with chronic low back pain are greatly reduced with regular massage.
+(4)

-Chiropractic massage can go a long way towards reducing pain while stimulating healing.
+Chiropractic massage can go a long way toward reducing pain while stimulating healing.
 This is a safe and effective treatment that offers substantial pain relief without drugs.

 Certain exercises, such as walking, place the load on the back portion of the disc, which pushes the fluid and compounds inside forward.
 In other words, your physical therapist can show you which exercises will push your bulging disc back into its proper position.